Unity-Environmental-University/LXD-Documentation/Writerside/topics/Home.md

 ### Getting Started with GitHub
 1. [Create an Account with GitHub](https://github.com/signup)
-    - Once your account has been created, post the email you used in the Teams group chat.
+    - Once your account has been created, **post the email you used in the Teams group chat**.
 2. Open & Install the downloaded GitHub Desktop Application.
     - Once opened, Log into the application with your new GitHub account.
 ---